-• Tree of Heaven (Ailanthus altissima) Produce an overly abundant amount of seeds, reproduction through roots and a chemical that can prevent or kill other plants near it has made it a
+Tree of Heaven (Ailanthus altissima) Produce an overly abundant amount of seeds, reproduction through roots and a chemical that can prevent or kill other plants near it has made it a

-- Asian Bush Honeysuckles (Lonicera tatarica) Form very dense populations that can outcompete and suppress the growth of native plant species. - Asiatic Bittersweet (Celastrus orbiculatus) Fast growing vines can cover, shade and outcompete other vegetation.
+- species that have many states concerned.
+This invasive tree threatens to overwhelm our natural areas, agricultural fields and roadsides - Asian Bush Honeysuckles (Lonicera tatarica) Form very dense populations that can outcompete and suppress the growth of native plant species. - Asiatic Bittersweet (Celastrus orbiculatus) Fast growing vines can cover, shade and outcompete other vegetation.
 It can even girdle and kill large trees. - Autumn-olive (Elaeagnus umbellate) Form a dense shrub layer which displaces native species and closes open areas. - Black Locust (Robinia pseudoacacia) Can dominate and shade native species. - Black Swallow-wort (Cynanchum louiseae) Overgrows native plants and disrupt natural succession.
 Additionally, due to the tangling nature of swallow-wort, large patches can be difficult to walk through and may interfere with forest management and recreation. - Burning Bush (Euonymus alatus) Threatens a variety of habitats including forests, coastal scrublands and prairies where it forms dense thickets, displacing many native woody and herbaceous plant species. - Common Reed (Phragmites australis) Rapidly form dense stands of stems which crowd out or shade native vegetation in inland and estuary wetland areas.
 Turns rich habitats into monocultures devoid of the diversity needed to support a thriving ecosystem. - European Water-milfoil (Myriophyllum spicatum) Dense mats at the water's surface inhibit water recreationists.
 Overtakes habitat and outcompetes native aquatic plants, potentially lowering diversity. - Fanwort (Cabomba caroliniana) Forms extremely dense stands which can clog drainage systems and interfere with recreational activities such as swimming and boating. - Garlic Mustard (Alliaria petiolata) Forms dense stands that choke out native plants in the understory by controlling light, water, and nutrient resources. - Glossy Buckthorn (Frangula alnus) Out-competes native plants for nutrients, light, and moisture.
 Degrades wildlife habitat.
 Contributes to erosion by shading out other plants that grow on the forest floor, - Japanese Barberry (Berberis thunbergii) Displaces many native herbaceous and woody plants.
 In large infestations, its leaf litter causes changes in the chemistry of the soil, making it more basic. - Japanese Knotweed (Polygonum cuspidatum)